To get involved with The Social Action Network, please contact Susie Selbst.

 First Presbyterian Church of Deerfield

-One Sunday each month, BJBE provides meals and volunteers to support residents of Lake County who are homeless, through PADS (Providing Advocacy, Dignity and Shelter).
+BJBE provides meals and volunteers to support residents of Lake County who are homeless through PADS, Providing Advocacy, Dignity and Shelter.
 The Deerfield shelter is a joint initiative of houses of worship in our area.
+BJBE provides volunteers from 6:00 p.m. to 7:00 a.m. in addition to dinner, breakfast and a bag lunch for up to 50 guests.
+Volunteers are needed for set up, meal preparation and caring for/assisting our guests.
 PADS is the first point of contact for residents of Lake County who are homeless and often the only hope for someone facing a long night in the cold.
-PADS serves individuals, families with children, the mentally ill and veterans regardless of their reason for being homeless by providing vital services, such as emergency shelter, permanent supportive housing, street outreach and social services.
+PADS serves individuals, families with children, the mentally ill, and veterans by providing vital services, such as emergency shelter, permanent supportive housing, street outreach and social services.

 Fourth Sunday of the Month

-BJBE is a member of UPAJ, a non-partisan community organization composed of 40 religious congregations, not-for-profit groups, hospitals, health centers and civic organizations in the Chicago metropolitan area.
-UPAJ’s goal is “to build relational power for collective actions in the name of justice and the common good.”
+BJBE is a member of SAT, a non-partisan community organization composed of 40 religious congregations, not-for-profit groups, hospitals, health centers, and civic organizations in the Chicago metropolitan area.
+SAT’s goal is “to build relational power for collective actions in the name of justice and the common good.”

 Rosh Hashanah through Sukkot